 Integrated circuit fabrication processes include selectively removing silicon nitride using wet or dry etching.
 Selectivity between materials removed and not removed should be high.
 However, selectivity is not the only consideration.
 In a manufacturing environment, a process engineer needs consistent and repeatable results from high-quality and reliable equipment.

 Field oxides deposit a dielectric mask layer over silicon using a patterning mask layer exposing the silicon or oxide, and growing the thick oxide called field oxide.
 The preferred choice of dielectric for the mask layer is silicon nitride.
 This process is LOCOS, Localized Oxidation of Silicon.
 A polysilicon layer is frequently present beneath the nitride.
 This is a Poly Buffered LOCOS stack.
 Thus, both silicon nitride and polysilicon must be removed without affecting the silicon oxide.

 Aging Effects and High Particle Count

-IC equipment suppliers provide manufacturers and researchers with leading edge products required for producing smaller geometry semiconductors, thin-film heads, and MEMS, and also need to offer service, support, and retrofitted systems.
-These products are usually designed to meet specific requirements of manufacturers.
+IC equipment suppliers provide manufacturers and researchers with leading-edge products required for producing smaller geometry semiconductors, thin-film heads, and MEMS, and also need to offer service, support, and retrofitted systems.
+These products are usually designed to meet the specific requirements of manufacturers.

-The Nb Series Operation Process used with Modutek’s silicon nitride etch bath guarantees process control, safety and flexibility with a two-level diagnostic system monitoring temperature while maintaining acid to water ratio through D.I. water supplementation.
+The Nb Series Operation Process used with Modutek’s silicon nitride etch baths guarantee process control, safety, and flexibility with a two-level diagnostic system monitoring temperature while maintaining an acid-to-water ratio through D.I. water supplementation.
 By using a new remote metering system, the Nb Series is easy to install and service in new or existing stations.
 Process engineers know that this kind of equipment needs to be manufactured and supported by a company that:

 - Has extensive experience and expertise;